Quantum Field Theories on Algebraic Curves. I. Additive bosons: Local Theory

 \section{Local Theory}

-Let $K$ be a complete closed field --- a complete discrete valuation field with the valuation ring $\mathcal{O}_K$, the maximal ideal $\pp$, and the algebraically closed residue field $k=\mathcal{O}_K/\pp$.
-Every choice of the uniformizer defines an isomorphism $K\simeq k((t))$, so that $K$ can be interpreted as a ``geometric loop algebra'' over the field $k$.
-The field $K=F_P$, where $P$ is a point on an algebraic curve $X$ over $k$, will be our main example.
+Let $K$ be a complete closed field, that is, a complete discrete valuation field with valuation ring $\mathcal{O}_K$, maximal ideal $\pp$ and algebraically closed residue field $k=\mathcal{O}_K/\pp$.
+Every local uniformizer $t$ determines an isomorphism $K\simeq k((t))$.
+Therefore $K$ may be interpreted as a `geometric loop algebra' over $k$.
+The main example of a complete closed field is $K=F_P$, where $P$ is a point on an algebraic curve $X$ over $k$.

-In this section we introduce infinite-dimensional algebras and groups naturally associated with the field $K$, and construct their highest weight modules.
-For the case $K=F_{P}$ these objects would define local quantum field theories at $P\in X$.
-Specifically, we consider the following local QFT's. \begin{enumerate} \item[\textbf{1.}] ``QFT of additive bosons'', which corresponds to the Heisenberg Lie algebra $\mathfrak{g}$ --- a one-dimensional central extension of the geometric loop algebra $\mathfrak{g}\mathfrak{l}_1(K)=K$. \item[\textbf{2.}] ``QFT of lattice bosons'', which corresponds to the lattice Lie algebra $\mathfrak{l}$ associated with the Heisenberg Lie algebra $\mathfrak{g}$ and the lattice $\ZZ$. \item[\textbf{3.}] ``QFT of multiplicative bosons'', which corresponds to the pair $(G,\mathfrak{g})$, where $G$ is a central extension of the abelian group $\mathrm{GL}_1(K)=K^\ast$ by the tame symbol. \end{enumerate}
+Here we describe some infinite-dimensional Lie algebras naturally associated with $K$ and construct their irreducible highest-weight modules.
+When $K=F_{P}$, these objects determine local quantum field theories at $P\in X$.
+Specifically, we consider the following local quantum field theories (QFT): \begin{enumerate} \item[\textbf{1.}] the `QFT of additive bosons', which corresponds to the Heisenberg Lie algebra $\mathfrak{g}$ (a one-dimensional central extension of the geometric loop algebra $\mathfrak{g}\mathfrak{l}_1(K)=K$), \item[\textbf{2.}] the `QFT of lattice bosons', which corresponds to the lattice Lie algebra $\mathfrak{l}$ associated with the Heisenberg Lie algebra $\mathfrak{g}$ and the lattice $\ZZ$. \end{enumerate}